Zoocasa

 • A “arms length” arbitrator to help settle problems if solution not reached with mover

-Another fact that most customers do not understand is that there is very little in the way of consumer protections laws in Canada or the United States when it comes to moving companies.
+Most customers are not aware that there is very little in the way of consumer protections laws in Canada or the United States when it comes to moving companies.
 This is one reason why reputable moving companies choose to affiliate their firms with one of the major national van lines.
 In Canada there are only four of these organizations.
 By doing so they become part of a larger, umbrella organization that oversees the quality of services offered by its agents.
 They ensure that only those companies who meet pre-set standards and remain financially solvent are allowed to be part of the van line.
 This kind of stability, emphasis on customer satisfaction and overall accountability are part of what you are paying for when you book a move with a van line affiliated agent.
 This is part of the “value” you receive for your moving dollars.

 Be a smart consumer.
 Do your homework well in advance of your moving day.
 We promise it will make the experience a great deal less stressful which will make life a lot more pleasant for you and your family.